vimsucks/ezini/README.md

     console.log(obj)
 })
 ```
-and then `obj` whould looks like this:
+and then `obj` would looks like this:
 ```javascript
 { owner:
    { name: 'John Do',